vamonke/javajam/product/README.md

 Objective: Update prices of products

+## Workflow

+The proposed workflow:
+1. User visits `product.php` page and is shown a table of products
+2. User clicks on Edit button for a product, which displays a form within the table row
+3. User keys in a new price using the form and hits submit
+4. User is directed to `product_update.php` page and is shown that the update is successful
+5. User clicks on a 'Return to product' link to return to `product.php` page

+There are other workflows:
+- 3 pages: `product`, `product_form` & `product_update`.
+It is simplier to code but more troublesome for the user.
+- 1 page for everything.
+User friendly but a pain in the ass to code.

+IMO having 2 pages - `product.php` and `product_update.php` - is a good balance between coding and user friendliness.

+## Database

 We first need to create a `menu` table where we store the names, description, prices, etc of each product.